cs1302uga/cs1302-minesweeper-alpha/README.md

   this class represent a game of Minesweeper Alpha.
 You need to implement all of the methods listed below.
 Unless stated otherwise, each method is assumed to have public visibility.
-Instance variables may be added, as needed, to keep track of a `MinesweeperGame` object's state.
+Instance variables may be added, as needed, to keep track of object state.

   * **`MinesweeperGame(String seed)`**: In this constructor,
     you should read the contents of the file whose path is stored in `seed`